adambard/learnxinyminutes-docs/openmp.html.markdown

 ```

 A loop must be easily parallelisable for OpenMP to unroll and facilitate the assignment amoungst threads.
-If there are aby data dependancies between iteration to the next, OpenMP can't parallelise it.
+If there are any data dependancies between one iteration to the next, OpenMP can't parallelise it.

 ## Speed Comparison

 The following is a C++ program which compares parallelised code with serial code

 ```cpp